Yu-Tony/Yu-Tony/README.md

   - Simple 3d architecture
   - Basic image edition
   - Basic video edition
-  - Databases

-- 📫 You can contact me here EstebanSM6@outlook.com
+- 📫 You can contact me here Hendery.Soto@outlook.com

 <!---
 Yu-Tony/Yu-Tony is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.